Skip to main content

 If the server starts without command-line arguments AND the connecting client doesn't support Roots (or provides empty roots), the server will throw an error during initialization.
 At least one access method must provide allowed directories.

-Can it handle binary files (images, PDFs)?+
+Can it handle binary files such as images or PDFs?+

 Is this the same as the mark3labs/mcp-filesystem?+